Key takeaways

 Loan amounts

-Before setting out to compare the best RV lenders, it is important to know how much money you will need to purchase your RV.
+Before comparing the best RV lenders, it’s important to know how much money you will need to purchase your RV.
 Recreational vehicles can range widely in cost, anywhere from $10,000 to $1 million.
-This is especially important as some lenders restrict the amount you can borrow.
+Most lenders limit the amount you can borrow to $100,000 or less, so keep that in mind when setting your budget.

 Repayment options